hard-software-au/juLinear.jl/docs/src/LpStandardFormConverter.md

-# `lp_standard_form_converter` Module
+# `LpStandardFormConverter` Module

-The `lp_standard_form_converter` module provides functions for converting linear programming (LP) and mixed integer programming (MIP) problems into their standard form.
-The standard form is necessary for the simplex method, it involved adding slack varibles to convert inequalities to equalities.
+The `LpStandardFormConverter` module provides functions for converting linear programming (LP) problems into their standard form.
+The standard form involves adding slack varibles to convert inequalities to equalities and converting problem to a minimisation.

 ## Functions

 ### `convert_to_standard_form`

 ```@docs
-lp_standard_form_converter.convert_to_standard_form
+LpStandardFormConverter.convert_to_standard_form
 ```

 This function transforms a given `LPProblem` into its standard form, which includes converting the objective function to a minimization problem, ensuring all constraints are inequalities, and handling variable bounds through additional constraints.